 At Laughton CP School we believe in the concept of lifelong learning and the idea that both adults and children learn new things every day.
 We maintain that learning should be a rewarding and enjoyable experience for everyone; it should be fun.
-Through our teaching we equip children with the skills, knowledge and understanding necessary to be able to make choices about the important things in their lives.
+We adopt a 'Growth Mindset' approach in all we do.
+The children are taught about how we learn and how important learning habits such as imagination, discipline, curiosity, resilience and working in collaboration with others are to their learning.
+We equip them with the skills, knowledge and understanding necessary to be able to make choices about the important things in their lives.